hjstoff/nodesetexpr-expand/README.md

 something like: "_node1_", "_node2_", ..., or: "_xtype_node001_", "_xtype_node002_",
 ..., "_ytype_node001_", "_ytype_node002_", ...

-This project tries define nodesets in terms of a formal language that is defined over some finite alphabet of character literals.
-Its focus of is on (a) language(s) for nodeset expressions and on developing and maintaining tooling for producing, from such expressions, the explicit enumeration of all set members.
+This project focusses on acurately describing (a) language(s) for nodeset expressions and on developing and maintaining tooling for producing from nodeset expressions, the explicit enumeration of all set members.
 More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by such expressions, as sets of individual character strings - viz. a unique distinct one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.

 ## Scope limitations and use case derived design guidance
 The inverse operation of nodeset expression expanding is _compressing_, or